Tag Archives: John Geering

 Another Mike Lacey highlight is up next in the form of Shiner, also from the pages of Whizzer & Chips, first appearing way back in the second issue.
 However, even being the leader of the Chip-ites (the characters from the inner ‘Chips’ part of the comic) wasn’t enough to see him move to the pages of Buster when his comic folded in 1990.
 Shiner was an amateur boxer whose mother disapproved of his interest and she was constantly trying to stop her son from getting injured.

 That doesn’t sound like a bad thing and it’s why I particularly liked this entry in the series.
 In this story he would’ve gotten away with it but ends up in a rather worse state than he was in the first place, and all thanks to his mum!
-Elsewhere on the blog make sure you check out a clever and very funny Buster strip written by Mark Bennington and drawn by Mike in one of the first issues after OiNK merged with it.
+Elsewhere on the blog make sure you check out a clever and very funny Buster strip written by Mark Bennington and drawn by Mike in one of the first issues after the OiNK merge.

 X-Ray Specs used to be a favourite of mine in the regular reprint comic.
 He stood out for a couple of reasons.
 The first was the most obvious: those glasses.
 These were the unique selling point for the character; a pair of super-powered glasses which could see through anything, although somehow used to various levels of strength.
 For example, sometimes he used them to see through whole walls, sometimes just the contents of a person’s pockets.